-Sri Aurobindo, as an ecocritic, emphasises the change of consciousness, which is analogous to Lawrence Buell's view in The Environmental Imagination that equilibrium in the ecosphere can be restored if there is a change in "public attitudes" (Buell 1995: 301).
-In the Aurobindonian discourse, the individual is the most crucial agent, who must first transform to save the world from the impending apocalypse.
+Sri Aurobindo, as an ecocritic, emphasises on the change of consciousness, which is analogous to Lawrence Buell's view in The Environmental Imagination that equilibrium in the ecosphere can be restored if there is a change in "public attitudes" (Buell 1995: 301).
+While in the Aurobindonian discourse, the individual is the most important agent, who has to transform first in order to save the world from impending apocalypse.
 Society is an extension of the individual.
 Therefore, his vision moves from the individual to the collective.
 If the individual is prone to satisfy his desire, it spoils the integrality.
 In reality, we witness that every individual is obsessed with excess consumption.
-As a social historian, Sri Aurobindo describes it commercial culture, which gives rise to a class called "economic barbarians" (Sri Aurobindo 1970: 80, SABCL, vol.15).
-In an essay,

-"Civilisation and Barbarism," from The Human Cycle, Sri Aurobindo explains in detail the underlying problems:
+The Marxist ecologists call it the culture of commodity and consumption.
+Sri Aurobindo, as a social historian, describes it commercial culture, which gives rise to a class called "economic barbarians" 80.
+In an essay, "Civilisation and Barbarism", from The Human Cycle, Sri Aurobindo explains in detail the underlying problems:

-...economic barbarian makes the satisfaction of wants and desires and the accumulation of possessions his standard aim.
+...economic barbarian makes the satisfaction of wants and desires and the accumulation of possessions his standarand aim.
 His ideal man is not the cultured or noble or thoughtful or moral or religious, but the successful man.
 To arrive, to succeed, to produce, to accumulate, to possess is his existence.
-The accumulation of wealth and more wealth, the adding of possessions to possessions, opulence, show, pleasure, a cumbrous inartistic luxury, a plethora of conveniences, life devoid of beauty and nobility, religion vulgarised or coldly formalised, politics and government turned into a trade and profession, enjoyment itself made a business, this is commercialism. ... (ibid 72)
+The accumulation of wealth and more wealth, the adding of possessions to possessions, opulence, show, pleasure, a cumbrous inartistic luxury, a plethora of conveniences, life devoid of beauty and nobility, religion vulgarised or coldly formalised, politics and government turned into a trade and profession, enjoyment itself made a business, this is commercialism.
+To the natural unredeemed economic man beauty is a thing otiose or a nuisance, art and poetry a frivolity or an ostentation and a means of advertisement.
+His idea of civilisation is comfort,his idea of morals social respectability, his idea of politics the encouragement of industry, the opening of markets, exploitation and trade following the flag, his idea of religion at best a pietistic formalism or the satisfaction of certain vitalistic emotions.
+He values education for its utility in fitting a man for success in a competitive or, it may be, a socialised industrial existence, science for the useful inventions and knowledge, the comforts, conveniences, machinery of production with which it arms him...(Aurobindo 1970:72, SABCL-15)

-The insightful analysis by Sri Aurobindo comes close to the capitalistic exploitation as pointed out by the radical ecocritics of the third stage.
-Marxist ecologists like Greg Garrard and Martha Gimenez believe that the individual can only restore the long-lost balance with the help of technology like recycling and reusing, which Bryant and Goodman take forward in their discussion on "alternative consumption", with a focus on less wastage and replenishment through sustainable development.
-Hence, how many of us are ready to pull ourselves from luxury and comfort?
-Very few exceptional individuals possess the futuristic vision of an equilibrated ecosphere.
+The insightful analysis by Sri Aurobindo comes close to the capitalistic exploitation as pointed out by the radical ecocritics of the third stage.Marxist ecologists like Greg Garrard and Martha Gimenez believe that the individual can only restore the long-lost balance with the help of technology like recycling and reusing, which Raymond Bryant and Goodman take forward in their discussion on "alternative consumption", with a focus on less wastage and replenishment through sustainable development.
+Hence, the question is how many of us are ready to pull out ourselves from the luxury and comfort.
+A very few exceptional individuals possess the futuristic vision of an equilibrized ecosphere.